mckinsey/vizro/vizro-core/README.md

 ### [Vizro examples gallery](https://vizro.mckinsey.com/)

-**Dashboard examples.**

-The dashboard examples gallery enables you to explore Vizro in action by viewing interactive example apps.
+**Dashboard examples:** The dashboard examples gallery enables you to explore Vizro in action by viewing interactive example apps.
 You can copy the code to use as a template or starter for your next dashboard.

 Visit the [dashboard examples gallery](https://vizro.mckinsey.com/) to see the dashboards in action.